trondr/MovieToGif/modules/MovieToGif/internal/tools/readme.md

 ﻿# Tools

-This is the folder where tool go.
+This is the folder where tools go.

 Tools are executeables that the module depends on.